-If you work from home, commute on public transportation or don’t get out much, you might qualify for low-mileage car insurance or a low-mileage discount on your car insurance.
-Some of the best low-mileage car insurance companies include Allstate, Mile Auto, Nationwide, State Farm and USAA.
+If you work from home, commute on public transportation or don’t get out much, you may qualify for low-mileage car insurance or a low-mileage discount.

 How mileage affects car insurance premiums

-Mileage is one of many important factors that impact your car insurance rates.
-The more you drive, the higher your chances of getting into an accident or being pulled over for a traffic violation.
-A higher level of risk will result in higher car insurance rates.
+Mileage is one of several factors that determine car insurance rates.
+The more you drive, the more likely you are to be in an accident or pulled over for a traffic violation.
+Insurers charge higher rates to account for the added risk.

 Jerry insight:Mileage is just one factor in the cost of car insurance.
-Your driving history, credit score, ZIP code, age and vehicle will all impact your premiums.
+Your driving history, credit score, ZIP code, age and vehicle all affect your premium.

 Low-mileage drivers

-Here’s the average annual vehicle mileage for Americans in every age group:
+Here’s the average annual vehicle mileage for Americans in every age group, according to the Federal Highway Administration.

 Low-mileage car insurance and low-mileage discounts

-Instead, many car insurance companies that offer low-mileage car insurance or discounts will use certain programs or methods to confirm your driving habits.
+Instead, many car insurance companies use certain programs or methods to confirm your driving habits.

-- Pay-per-mile car insurance: Also referred to as “pay-as-you-go car insurance,” a pay-per-mile auto policy has a monthly base premium plus a cost for each mile you drive.
-This means your premium can fluctuate on a monthly basis.
-Some pay-per-mile car insurance programs include road trip exceptions if you occasionally take a longer trek.
+- Pay-per-mile car insurance: Also called pay-as-you-go insurance, a pay-per-mile auto policy has a monthly base premium, plus a cost for each mile you drive.
+This means your premium can fluctuate each month.
+Some pay-per-mile programs include road trip exceptions.
+You may be asked to submit photos of your odometer or use a telematics device to track mileage.

-- Telematics program: A telematics program helps reward low mileage and safe drivers with added discounts.
-Your insurance company will have you download an app and/or install a telematics device on your vehicle that will track your driving habits and distance.
-Depending on how much you drive and your behavior behind the wheel, you could see a drop in your car insurance costs.
+- Usage-based car insurance (UBI): A usage-based car insurance policy uses telematics to reward low-mileage and safe drivers with discounts.
+You must download an app or install a device on your vehicle to track your driving habits.
+Depending on your mileage and behavior behind the wheel, you could see a drop in car insurance costs.

 More: Compare cheap car insurance